 - 1. Seek and implement business, industry, government, and educational partnerships to better serve students and the community. - 2.
-Invest in people: - a) Utilize evaluation processes; for professional development, campus climate, job satisfaction, and student experience. - b) Provide professional development and training opportunities; - c) Conduct employee reward and recognition programs; and - d) Formally celebrate employee achievement and productivity. - 3.
-Enhance the quality of instructional programs and services: - a) Measure student learning; - b) Measure student retention; - c) Measure satisfaction in all aspects of the student experience; and - d) Provide access to instructional programs and services through - Implement new technologies; and - Maintain a physical presence in strategic locations throughout the College's service area. - 4.
+Invest in people: - a) Utilize evaluation processes for professional development, campus climate, job satisfaction, and student experience; - b) Provide professional development and training opportunities; - c) Conduct employee reward and recognition programs; and - d) Formally celebrate employee achievement and productivity. - 3.
+Enhance the quality of instructional programs and services: - a) Measure student learning; - b) Measure student retention; - c) Measure satisfaction in all aspects of the student experience; and - d) Provide access to instructional programs and services through - Implementing new technologies; and - Maintaining a physical presence in strategic locations throughout the College's service area; - e) Evaluate the effectiveness of space assignment and usage to optimize use of space. - 4.
 Manage resources effectively through competent and innovative business practices. - 5.
-Acquire financial resources to maintain and upgrade existing facilities and construct new facilities to better serve students and the community. - 6.
-Seek increased diversity that promotes a campus climate where the principle of affirmative action, equal opportunity, and multiculturalism are valued. - 7.
-Continuously improve student services, campus safety, College grounds and facilities, use of technology, institutional effectiveness processes, internal communication, and enrollment management processes. - 8.
-Market the College and the programs of the College through current and emerging media conduits. - 9.
-Maintain institutional regional acceleration and nation program accreditations to ensure industry standards and institutional and program quality.
+Acquire financial resources to maintain and upgrade existing facilities and construct new facilities to better serve students and the community. - Continuously improve student services, campus safety, College grounds and facilities, use of technology, institutional effectiveness processes, internal communication, and enrollment management processes. - 7.
+Market the College and the programs of the College through current and emerging media conduits. - 8.
+Maintain institutional regional acceleration and national program accreditations to ensure industry standards and institutional and program quality. - 9.
+Seek local, state and national funding through grants, organizations, gifts, and donations to support the mission of the College.

-- 10. Seek local, state and national funding through grants, organizations, gifts, and donations to support the mission of the college. - 11.
-Grow awareness of College opportunities for student and community involvement in campus life and events such as visual arts, performing arts, athletics, Lyceum Series, College hosted special events and activities.
+10. Grow awareness of College opportunities for student and community involvement in campus life and events such as the visual arts, performing arts, athletics, the Lyceum Series, and other College hosted special events and activities.